dungba88/nytherria-board-game/characters/the-luminary.md

 <img src="../resources/images/cards/characters/the-luminary.png" width="300px"/>

 **Faction**: Light
-**Origin**: The Skjoldheim Peak
+**Origin**: The Sacred Peaks
 **Role**: Sage of the Silent Heights
 **Sanctuary**: The Mirror Vault
 **Weapon**: None (wisdom and vision)

 ---

-High upon the storm-bitten crags of the **Skjoldheim Peak**, where the air thins and even the stars seem distant, a lone figure watches.
+High upon the storm-bitten crags of the **Sacred Peaks**, where the air thins and even the stars seem distant, a lone figure watches.

 **The Luminary** is no warrior, no priest — he is a **seeker**, a man who climbed beyond the noise of kingdoms and firelight in pursuit of truth.
 He sits alone within the **Mirror Vault**, a crystalline cave beneath the summit, where light bends and futures shimmer like snow in flame.

 Those who climb to meet him often do so with desperation in their hearts — and find not judgment, but stillness.
 The Luminary does not offer answers.
 He offers the clarity to ask the right questions.

-They say he once saw the Astral Court in a vision of molten dawn — and in doing so, remembered who he truly was.
+They say he once saw the Astrals in a vision of molten dawn — and in doing so, remembered who he truly was.

 ---